Marketing

 Using this method, consumers are grouped based on the benefits they seek from a product or service.
 This can include factors such as convenience, affordability, performance, status, and innovation.

-For example, the high-fashion brand Prada attracts shoppers by offering them status.
+For example, high-fashion brand Balenciaga attracts shoppers by offering them status.
 Using celebrities and known influencers in their marketing campaigns, the brand promises buyers an aesthetic alignment with these personalities.

 Benefits sought segmentation can be a highly effective approach to market segmentation because it focuses on the needs and wants of consumers rather than demographic or geographic factors.